Pumpkin Breakfast Cookies

 Instructions

-- Combine the dry and wet ingredients and mix very well.
-If the batter is too thick/crumbly, add the extra 1/4 cup of pumpkin.
-Fold through your chocolate chips.
+- In a large mixing bowl, combine the oats and ground flaxseed and mix well.
+Add the maple syrup, almond butter, pumpkin puree, and cinnamon and mix well.
+If the batter is too thick or crumbly, add the extra 1/4 cup of pumpkin.
+Fold through the chocolate chips.

 - Form 8 large balls of cookie dough (or 16 small ones) and place on the lined tray.
 Press each ball into a cookie shape.